ScottLogic/blog/_posts/2025-07-10-automated-iam-policy-simulator-testing.md

 The other API simulation method is `simulate custom policy`, where we provide both principal and resource policies in the request.
 This, too, won't work with resource policies if using a role entity, but as it doesn't cause the simulator to go off and find the policies attached to a role, we can trick it by simply providing any old user ARN as the `CallerArn` in the request.

 As a little up-front disclaimer: this solution requires resource policies to identify applicable principals using conditions in statements (e.g. checking the role matches the `aws:PrincipalArn` context key), rather than declaring explicit roles in the `Principals` element itself.
-The reason for this is that our dummy user ARN needs to match the principal(s) that the permissions apply to, so if you're using something like `AWS: *` or `AWS: <your-account-id>` then that will match the dummy user, and the nitty-gritty bits in conditions will evaluate against our test role specified in `aws:PrincipalArn`.
+The reason for this is that our dummy user ARN needs to match against the principal(s) that the statement will apply to, so if you're using `AWS: *` or your account root (`AWS: <your-account-id>` or `AWS: arn:aws:iam::<your-account-id>:root`) then that will match the dummy user, and the nitty-gritty bits in conditions will evaluate against our test role specified in the request's `aws:PrincipalArn`.
+Note that using the account root principal in a resource policy statement enables IAM users and roles within that account to grant themselves the listed permissions via their attached policies, rather than actually providing the access.

 It might well be possible to adapt policies to specify the dummy user as a principal before including in the API request, but I haven't tried.

 I'll be using Python for this, but it should be applicable to the AWS CLI and other AWS API implementations such as the Java SDK.
 I'll keep the code as obvious as possible so it can (hopefully) be followed by readers with any programming background, rather than aiming for A-grade, production ready Python.

 To that end, we need to:

-* Pull all Inline (a policy directly tied to this role only) and Managed (a policy entity that can be attached to multiple users or roles) policies for the role - these are the principal policies.
+- Pull all Inline (a policy directly tied to this role only) and Managed (a policy entity that can be attached to multiple users or roles) policies for the role - these are the principal policies.
-* Pull the bucket policy - this is the resource policy.
+- Pull the bucket policy - this is the resource policy.
-* Fudge the `CallerArn` in the request to a user entity to keep the simulator happy when using a role.
+- Fudge the `CallerArn` in the request to a user entity to keep the simulator happy when using a role.
-* Set the `aws:PrincipalArn` context key to the ARN of the role under test.
+- Set the `aws:PrincipalArn` context key to the ARN of the role under test.
-* Set any other context values to satisfy conditions for the action to be allowed, or to test denies trigger correctly when conditions are not met.
+- Set any other context values to satisfy conditions for the action to be allowed, or to test denies trigger correctly when conditions are not met.

 ## Setup